 - Check under the dash and in the glove box fir dirt of dampness.

 - Look at the owner’s manual.
 Check to see if the paperwork was ever wet.

 - Waterlines could be visible inside the car.
 Look at the seats, inside doors and door jams.

 - Smell the inside of the vehicle.
-A musty of damp smell can be a good indicator of flood damages.
-Is there an over powering use of air freshener?
+A musty or damp smell can be a good indicator of flood damages.
+Way too much air freshener?

 - Make sure all the dash lights are working properly.
 Do the turn signals work?